mariuz/blocklysql/README.md

 ### Classicmodels

 This sample database is from: http://www.mysqltutorial.org/mysql-sample-database.aspx.
-The ´classicmodels´ database is a retailer of scale models of classic cars database.
+The `classicmodels` database is a retailer of scale models of classic cars database.
 It contains typical business data such as customers, products, sales orders, sales order line items, etc.

 ![Class diagramm classicmodels](classicmodels/classicmodels.JPG)